jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2023-12-22-my-2023-year-in-review/index.md

 One theme there wasn't really a dedicated chapter on above is people and relationships.
 And although I like being as transparent as I possibly can be in these posts, it feels a bit awkward to write about other people.
 To name them one by one and risk missing someone out.
 I will only say, that without these people many of the other things would hold no meaning.
 I love being a part of every community I'm a part of and I'm really grateful to be able to share stories, chat and laugh with those people.
 All of you!
 Thank you, I appreciate you a lot!

 All in all, if there's one word to describe how I feel about this past year, it's the word **FUN**.
-There are always some ups and downs in life, but overall, I'd like to leave you with this thought:
+There are always some ups and downs in life, but overall, I'd like to finish this with this thought:

-> **Focus on yourself, focus on your son, be present, be there really in the moment, smile and joke, so that if I was to go tomorrow, I'd go being happy of how things have been.**
+> **Focus on myself, focus on my son, be present, be there really in the moment, smile and joke, so that if I was to go tomorrow, I'd go being happy of how things have been.**

 Enjoy this beautiful adventure called life and remember to be kind to yourself!
 To an amazing 2024!

-TODO: picture?

-TODO: In final edits, after reading the whole thing, go thru all yearly photos and select ones to sprinkle around that make sense and enhance the story.

-TODO: tough viking pic from the course from email
-TODO: run thru grammarly ofc

-TODO: revise goals

 [0]: Linkslist
 [1]: https://www.youtube.com/watch?v=GS7M6s2xXfs